 Authors are strongly encouraged to provide references with their video, if applicable.
 References will help acknowledge the video as a contribution to the literature.
 In addition, any previous presentation of the video or abstract should be stated as a reference.
 Publications citing the video will automatically be linked.
 References should be presented in the following style:

-Zollinger, Jr. R, Zollinger, Dr. R..
-Zollinger's Atlas of Surgical Operations, 9e.
-New York, NY: McGraw-Hill Professional; 2010.
+Ellison EC, Zollinger, Jr RM.
+Zollinger's Atlas of Surgical Operations, 10e.
+New York, NY: McGraw-Hill Professional; 2016.

-Qin C, Shao P, Ju X, Li J, Meng X, Ly W. Yin C. Retroperitoneal laparoscopic partial nephrectomy with segmental renal artery clamping.
-J Endourol: Videourology.
-2010;24: doi: 10.1089/vid.2010.0097.
+Qin C, Shao P, Ju X, Li J, Meng X, Ly W, Yin C. Retroperitoneal laparoscopic partial nephrectomy with segmental renal artery clamping.
+Videourology.
+2010;24: DOI: 10.1089/vid.2010.0097.

 If it is necessary to cite an abstract, this should be so designated.
 Authors are responsible for the accuracy of the references.
 Abbreviations of journal titles should follow those used in MEDLINE.

 All manuscripts must be prepared in accordance with the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (icmje.org).
 Please consult your specific journal’s requirements for additional information.

 All Mary Ann Liebert, Inc. journals follow the standards, guidelines, and best practices set forth by the Committee on Publication Ethics (COPE; publicationethics.org), the International Committee of Journal Medical Editors (ICJME; www.icmje.org), the World Medical Association (WMA); www.wma.net), and the American Medical Association (www.ama-assn.org).

 Mary Ann Liebert, Inc. recommends that submissions follow standard relevant reporting guidelines.
 Please consult The Equator Network for more information.